Human Values in a Single Sentence: Moral Presence, Hierarchies, and Transformer Ensembles on the Schwartz Continuum: Results and discussion

 \subsection{Discussion and implications}

 We now discuss how these findings inform sentence-level value detection and the design of value-aware NLP systems.

 First, the results for RQ1 show that sentence-level \emph{moral presence} is a meaningful and learnable construct on the refined Schwartz continuum.
 Presence gates recover the existence of any value with $F_{1} \approx 0.74$ despite sparse and often implicit cues, supporting the ValuesML and ValueEval choice to annotate values at the sentence level \citep{ValueEval24Zenodo,Mirzakhmedova2024}.
-At the same time, the remaining error mass reflects that many value cues are only fully interpretable in context, highlighting a tension between sentence-level operationalisations and more distributed, document-level conceptions of values.
+At the same time, the remaining errors reflect that many value cues are only fully interpretable in context, highlighting a tension between sentence-level operationalisations and more distributed, document-level conceptions of values.

 Second, the comparison between direct and presence-gated architectures (RQ2) provides negative evidence for a class of pipelines that are often assumed to help moral and value-related NLP.
 In our setting, both approaches share the same encoder and compute budget, yet presence gating does not yield clear gains over direct prediction.
 Hard pre-filtering by a gate can discard sentences where values are present but only weakly signalled, especially for rare values.
 This suggests that joint modelling of presence and specific values within one multi-label classifier may be preferable when the label space is fine-grained and imbalanced.